antmd/EasyDocsets/README.md

 ### Doxygen

+The doxygen output draws nice inheritance and collaboration diagrams, but usually takes a lot longer to generate (minutes).

-Doxygen output is customised by changing the 'DocSet.Doxygen' file in the 'doxygen-templates' sub-directory.
+By default, the output will include inheritance and collaboration graphs.
+If necessary, Doxygen output can be customised by changing the 'DocSet.Doxygen' file in the 'doxygen-templates' sub-directory, and the new format will be used for all further generated DocSets.

-The doxygen output draws nice inheritance and collaboration diagrams.

-Running doxygen usually takes a lot longer than AppleDoc, but it draws some useful relationship / inheritance pictures.

 Output will be installed as a DocSet